gaurpushkar/pushkar_test/README.md

 # pushkar_test
 Generation of results :
 <br>Please execute pushkar_assignment.py to reproduce the results.
-If you are reunning in jupyter please run pushkar_test.ipynb
+If you are running in jupyter please run pushkar_test.ipynb
 <br>The folder name 'data' should be in same folder as code.
 <br><br>
 The production raster will be 'Production.tif' as output of question1.<br>